minhnimble/learning-notes/learning-paths/scrum-master.md

 Sprint Backlog:

-- Definition: A forecast created by DT in order to meet the sprinkles or sprint goal (this is done by the PM or TL in Nimble :thinking_face:)
+- Definition: A forecast created by DT in order to meet the sprinkles or sprint goal (this is done by the PM or TL in Nimble 🤔)
 - Commitment: is the single Sprint Goal collaboratively defined in the sprint planning event.
 - More things can be learned by the DT throughout the sprint, daily scrums, optional refinement, and feedback → adaption are necessary.
 - Anyone who is working with the DT needs to know that planning can change and the DT will be transparent about the changes.